 Despite the fact that bitcoin was a revolutionary new technology that was meant to act as a digital replacement for fiat currencies – it is far from perfect.
 In fact, there are many hurdles that could prevent them from fulfilling that goal.

 Some of the hurdles that bitcoin is currently facing include the fact that it has not scaled very well.
 It is only capable of around 7 transactions per second, which is really low in the scheme of things.

 To allow people to obtain fast approvals a bidding system has been created, but that adds a transaction cost into the equation.

 Another big hurdle that bitcoin is facing is that it has a fixed supply.
 Already that fixed supply has resulted in scarcity, and the cost of mining bitcoin has made it unfeasible for many countries.

 Last but not least, arguably the biggest hurdle faced by bitcoin is a lack of awareness.
-Most people simply do not fully understand bitcoin (or cryptocurrencies in general) and aren’t sure how they can buy, sell, or make use of them.
+Most people simply do not fully understand bitcoin (or cryptocurrencies in general) and aren’t sure how they can buy, sell, do bitcoin trading, or make use of them.

 Also Read: Top 10 Best Stock Trading Apps in the USA